cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-uitpas.md

 }
 ```

-To view the JSON data of your online event afterward, copy the `url` property from the response and open it in your web browser (no authentication required).
+To view the JSON data of your UiTPAS event afterward, copy the `url` property from the response and open it in your web browser (no authentication required).

 ### UiTPAS labels